DerwenAI/strwythura/README.md

 Then load this this HTML page in your browser and zoom in to inspect elements of the graph.

-Visualization is good feeback for debugging the ERKG graph at this stage, before using it in downstream AI applications.
+Visualization provides good feedback for debugging the ERKG graph at this stage, before using it in downstream AI applications.

 </details>